open-education-hub/operating-systems/content/chapters/compute/lab/content/synchronization.md

 So now we know we cannot only use a mutex.
 The mutex is used to access and modify the `messages` list atomically.
-Now you might be thinking that this code causes a deadlock:
+Now, you might be thinking that this code causes a deadlock:

 ```Python
 event.acquire()